RHSTigerTech/APCSA_CH6_Labs/README.md

 # Chapter 6 Array Labs

+## 6.0 Basics

+Follow along and complete the `Basics.java` in class.
+This should cover the basics of Arrays.

 ## 6.1 Tracking Sales

 Open `Sales.java`. `Sales.java` contains a Java program that prompts for and reads in the sales for each of 5